MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-hadoop-getting-started.md

 5. Summarize your data.
 6. Fit a linear model to the data.

->[!NOTE]
-> The instructions in this article assume you're using the "/var/RevoShare" and "/var/RevoShare/$USER" directories in the native file system and "/share", "/user/RevoShare" and "/user/RevoShare/$USER" in the Hadoop Distributed File System on the Hadoop cluster.

 ### Check versions

 Supported distributions of Hadoop are listed in [Supported platforms](rserver-install-supported-platforms.md).
 For setup instructions, see [Install R Server on Hadoop](rserver-install-hadoop-805.md).

+You can confirm the server version by typing `print(Revo.version)`.

-### About sample data
+### Download sample data

 Sample data is required if you intend to follow the steps.
-This guide uses the *Airline 2012 On-Time Data Set,* a set of 12 comma-separated files containing information on flight arrival and departure details for all commercial flights within the USA, for the year 2012.
+The tutorial uses the *Airline 2012 On-Time Data Set,* a set of 12 comma-separated files containing information on flight arrival and departure details for all commercial flights within the USA, for the year 2012.
 This is a big data set with over six million observations.

-This guide also uses the AirlineDemoSmall.csv file from the RevoScaleR SampleData directory.
+This tutorial also uses the AirlineDemoSmall.csv file from the RevoScaleR SampleData directory.

 You can obtain both data sets [online](http://go.microsoft.com/fwlink/?LinkID=698896&clcid=0x409).

 ### Start R Server

 Microsoft R Server for Hadoop runs on Linux.
-On Linux hosts (including nodes of your Hadoop cluster), you can start R Server by typing the following at the shell prompt:
+On Linux hosts in a Hadoop cluster, start R Server by typing `Revo64` at the shell prompt.

 	[<username>]$ cd MRSLinux90
 	[<username> MRSLinux90]$ Revo64